-The senior Barstad, who was 92 years old when he passed last week, requested that he receive a full Viking burial on the water.
+When he passed last week, the senior Barstad, 92 years old, requested that he receive a full Viking burial on the water.
 The family agreed to his last wish.
-Unfortunately, neither the Nevada County Health Department nor the Sheriff (who answered numerous 9-1-1 phone calls) seemed to think this was a good idea.
+But unfortunately, neither the Nevada County Health Department nor the Sheriff (who answered numerous 9-1-1 phone calls) seemed to think this was a good idea.

 According to witnesses at the lake, the Barstad family gathered on the Nevada Irrigation District-owned lake shore around 11 AM on Friday.
 A large Dodge truck was towing what appeared to be a homemade pontoon boat.
 There is some debate about the makeup of the boat.
 Some said it looked like a pile of logs; others said it looked like a re-purposed pontoon boat covered in kindling.
 What is not in question is what happened once it arrived in the middle of the lake and detonated.